-- S.3.5.1 Network entities must report to the Commission on the 5 worst performing feeders for each feeder category for the reporting period including the following information: - (a) the SAIDI performance of the individual feeder that was used to identify each individual feeder that has performed poorly; and - (b) a statement that explains the poor SAIDI performance of each of these individual feeders and the action the network entity intends to take to improve the poor SAIDI performance of these individual feeders. - S.3.5.2 Network entities must provide the Commission with a list of feeders that will be subject to capital improvements in the current financial year.
-The information provided should include a brief description of the capital works, capital expenditure in the financial year, total capital expenditure for the project, and planned start and completion dates.
+- S.3.5.1 Network entities must report to the Commission on the 5 worst performing feeders for each feeder category for the reporting period including the following information: - (a) the SAIDI performance of the individual feeder that was used to identify each individual feeder that has performed poorly; and - (b) a statement that explains the poor SAIDI performance of each of these individual feeders and the action the network entity intends to take to improve the poor SAIDI performance of these individual feeders. - S.3.5.1A Individual feeder SAIDI is to be calculated using the following formula.